Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 Where Evidence Evaluation Sits in the Stack

-The compliance stack can be seen as a sequence:
+The stack can be seen as a sequence:

 - 1.Collection: Gathering policies, procedures, logs, screenshots, and exports.